 Follow along as I read the directions aloud.

-This is a test of mathematics skills.
+You are about to continue the AK STAR mathematics assessment.
 Today, you will take Part 2 of the assessment.

-Grade 5 only : You may use your mathematics formula sheet with formulas and conversions that may be helpful for some questions.
-SAY Grades 6-9 only : You will be able to use a calculator.
+Grade 5 only: You may use your mathematics formula sheet with formulas and conversions that may be helpful for some questions.

+Grades 6-9 only: You will be able to use a calculator.
 You may use your mathematics formula sheet with formulas and conversions that may be helpful for some questions.

 All grades: Read each question carefully and select the answer you feel is best.
+You will answer all questions in your test booklet.

 Make sure you have marked all your answers.
 When you are finished, close your test booklet.
-Then, raise your hand.
-When you raise your hand, I will come collect your test booklet.
+Then, raise your hand and I will come collect your test booklet.

-SAYThere is no time limit to finish the test.At [the time agreed upon with the Building Test Coordinator], I will stop the session.
+At [the time agreed upon with the Building Test Coordinator], I will stop the session.
 Some of you will be finished, but some of you may need more time.
 If you need more time, I will tell you how to continue testing after this session.
 Does anyone have any questions?

-SAY You may begin answering the questions at this time. ----- ---
+You may begin answering the questions at this time.